 What is fetal distress?

 Fetal distress is a sign that your baby is not well.
 It happens when the baby isn’t receiving enough oxygen through the placenta.

 Fetal distress can sometimes happen during pregnancy, but it’s more common during labour.

 What causes fetal distress?

-The most common cause of fetal distress is when the baby doesn’t receive enough oxygen because of problems with the placenta (including placental abruption or placental insufficiency) or problems with the umbilical cord (for example, if the cord gets compressed because it comes out of the cervix first).
+Fetal distress may occur when the baby doesn’t receive enough oxygen because of problems with the placenta (such as placental abruption or placental insufficiency) or problems with the umbilical cord (such as cord prolapse).

-It is more common when pregnancy lasts too long, or when there are other complications during labour.
+It is more common if you are overdue, have pregnancy complications or when there are other complications during labour.
 Sometimes it happens because the contractions are too strong or too close together.

 - you are obese

 - you have high blood pressure in pregnancy or pre-eclampsia